Larry Robinson: Coaching career

 Following his retirement, Robinson was hired as an assistant coach with the New Jersey Devils in 1993.
 After winning the Stanley Cup in 1995 with the Devils, he was hired as head coach of the Los Angeles Kings, the same year he was inducted into the Hockey Hall of Fame.
 He left the Los Angeles team at the end of the 1998–99 season and signed on as an assistant coach with the New Jersey Devils once again.
 Named interim head coach of the New Jersey Devils on March 23, 2000, Robinson guided his team to win the 2000 Stanley Cup.
 With the victory, Robinson became the first interim head coach in NHL history to guide a team to the Stanley Cup.
 The feat would later be accomplished by Craig Berube in 2019.
 Robinson recounted to journalist Scott Morrison:

 Considering how long I played hockey and how many Cups I got to win as a defenseman with Montreal, it was my first Stanley Cup win as a head coach that is actually my greatest day in hockey.

-He stayed on as head coach for the next year and again guided the Devils to the Stanley Cup finals, where they lost against the Colorado Avalanche in seven games.
+He stayed on as head coach for the next year and again guided the Devils to the 2001 Stanley Cup Final, where they lost against the Colorado Avalanche in seven games.

 Robinson was fired during the 2001–02 season, but returned as an assistant coach in February 2002 and just before the 2002–03 season to win his ninth Stanley Cup in 2003.

 When Pat Burns suffered a recurrence of cancer, Robinson again assumed the mantle of head coach on July 14, 2005.
 This stint came to an end on December 19, 2005, when Robinson resigned, citing stress and other health problems.

 Robinson returned to the Devils prior to the 2007–08 season as an assistant coach under Brent Sutter.
 Prior to the 2008–09 season, Robinson left from behind the Devils' bench to become a special assignment coach between the organization's prospects in Lowell, Mass., and the Devils.

 Robinson's contract ended with the New Jersey Devils in the summer of 2012.
 He indicated he was interested in becoming an assistant coach with the Montreal Canadiens, however that post was filled with former Hab J.J.
 Daigneault soon after.
 Robinson then was appointed an associate coach with the San Jose Sharks on July 10, 2012.
 On May 23, 2014, the Sharks added director of player development to Robinson's role.
 In 2017, at the end of his five-year contract with the Sharks, Robinson left the organization.
 He is currently a Senior Consultant to Hockey Operations for the St. Louis Blues.

-With the St. Louis Blues defeating the Boston Bruins in the 2019 Stanley Cup Finals, Robinson won his tenth Stanley Cup championship.
+With the St. Louis Blues defeating the Boston Bruins in the 2019 Stanley Cup Final, Robinson won his tenth Stanley Cup championship.